raydeng2007/movielist/README.md

 Working React Web application for sharing and keeping track of the movies that you wanted to watch but keep forgetting whenever you need a movie to watch.
+There's a live demo version of the app deployed [here]('http://moviewatchlist.surge.sh/')

 You'll be able to edit/delete/update/add new movies to your current list.